How to set up SPF, DKIM & DMARC to keep emails out of spam

 SPF vs DKIM vs DMARC: Email authentication protocols explained

-It is like a guest list.
-It tells receiving mail servers which email servers are allowed to send mail for your domain.
+SPF (Sender Policy Framework) is an email authentication protocol that tells receiving mail servers which servers are allowed to send email for your domain.

 For example, if you send newsletters via Mailchimp and sales emails via Gmail, SPF tells inboxes both are legit sources.